ericomonteiro/easy-queue-go/docs/features/user-management.md

 ### Validations
 - Email must be valid (Gin validation)
 - Minimum password length of 8 characters
+- Roles array must contain at least one role
-- Role must be BO or CU
+- Each role must be BO, CU, or AD
 - Unique email in database

 ## Observability